 Other high-end coolers are becoming more popular as well, such as those from Engel, RTIC, and Grizzly as well as the Igloo Yukon and Coleman Xtreme.

-Even Walmart has thrown their hat into the ring with their Ozark Trail High-Performance Cooler.
+Even Walmart has thrown its hat into the ring with its Ozark Trail High-Performance Cooler.